SalmaRagab/chat-application/README.md

 # chat-application

-This is a simple Group Chat App that's implemented in React and Java Spring boot
+This is a simple Group Chat App that's implemented in React and Java Spring boot.
+The Database used is MySQL

 # How to run